7 Great Beaches in Byron Bay

-The coastline of New South Wales is home to some of the world’s prettiest beaches, and some of these beaches are located in and around Byron Bay in the northeastern corner of the state.
+The coastline of New South Wales is home to some of the world’s prettiest beaches, and some of these strips of sand are located in the Byron Bay area in the northeastern corner of the state.

-Byron Bay is a popular beach-side town that attracts a great amount of travellers each year.
-Initially making a name for itself as a busy industrial port town, Byron Bay has slowly transitioned into a holiday destination and surfing hot spot since the 1960’s.
+Byron Bay is a popular beach-side town that attracts many travellers and tourists each year.
+Initially making a name for itself as a busy industrial port town, Byron Bay has transitioned into a holiday destination and surfing hot spot since the 1960s.

-In this article, we’re going to have a closer look at Byron Bay’s beaches, so you know where to go next time you visit Australia’s most vibrant coastal town.
+In this article, we will have a closer look at Byron Bay’s beaches, so you know where to go next time you visit Australia’s most vibrant coastal town.

 Top 7 Byron Bay Beaches